 I am the school's professional counsellor and an accredited member of the British Association for Counselling & Psychotherapy.
-I have been working as a counsellor for more than seven years and have particular experience with children and young adults.
-Combining my academic knowledge with first-hand experience, I also deliver the Youth MHFA course and tailor-made CPD sessions who work in schools and organisations on topics surrounding mental health.
+I have been working as a counsellor for more than eight years and have particular experience with children and young people.
+Combining my academic knowledge with first-hand experience, I deliver the Youth MHFA course and tailor-made CPD sessions to other schools and organisations on topics surrounding mental health.
 I also deliver whole school assemblies/workshops directly to students about topics relating to their emotional wellbeing.

 The school-based service brings counselling to students in a place that is familiar, safe and secure.
 If students are able to receive the right emotional support at the time, they will have a greater opportunity to work towards their full potential.

 What is Counselling?

 Counselling is a way of helping students with personal issues and difficulties.
 It gives them the opportunity to increase self-awareness and helps them understand their own problems, as well as developing strategies to cope with change.
 Students may see me for a variety of reasons, such as bereavement, self-image and self-esteem, relationship issues, anxiety and stress, gender and sexuality, feelings of loneliness and isolation and generalised feelings of unhappiness.

 Please speak to your child’s House Leader if you have any queries.

 Mrs J Morton-Brown School-Based Counsellor